3.6 Routines Q-T

 word bufSize, /* size of passed buffer */

 word * bytesReturned); /* number of bytes returned */ This routine loads a specified token's moniker into a provided buffer.
-The return value will be *false* if the moniker was found, *true* otherwise.
+The returned Boolean will be *true* if the moniker was found, *false* otherwise.
 The size of the returned moniker will be returned in the word pointed to by the *bytesReturned* parameter.

 Pass this routine the following: